One of the Best Outdoor Trips on a Spring Break in Texas Hill Country

 If you travel with children, they can do the Junior Ranger Program at LBJ National Historical Park.

-Next, you will visit Sauer-Beckmann farm.
+Next, you will visit the Sauer-Beckmann farm.
 This is a living history farm, located near the Visitor Center.

 It’s a good place to teach children about farm living at the beginning of the 20th century in Fredericksburg.